When Lower-Order Terms Dominate: Adaptive Expert Algorithms for Heavy-Tailed Losses: Preliminaries and Results

 \section{Preliminaries and Results}

 We consider two settings.
 The first, sometimes referred to as the ``Hedge setting'' \citep{littlestone1994weighted}, can be seen as a special case of the experts setting \citep{vovk1990aggregating} with linear losses.
 In the second, we consider quadratic losses.
-Throughout the paper, we assume $K, T \ge 2$.
+Throughout the paper, we assume $K, T \ge 2$ without loss of generality.